RikilG/Propel/README.md

 ## Ideas
+Check (Requirements)[design/Requirements.md] for all current requirements to be satisfied by the end product
  - Scrape CMS to find notices/events and add to calendar
  - take photo of calendar and put as wallpaper
    - for neatness, blur existing wallpaper and overlay calendar on it(imagemagick?)